Eske Willerslev

-Eske Willerslev (born 5 June 1971) is a Danish evolutionary geneticist notable for his pioneering work in molecular anthropology, palaeontology, and ecology.
+Eske Willerslev (born 5 June 1971) is a Danish evolutionary geneticist notable for his pioneering work in molecular anthropology, palaeontology and ecology.
 He currently holds the Prince Philip Professorship in Ecology and Evolution at University of Cambridge, UK and the Lundbeck Foundation Professorship in Evolution at Copenhagen University, Denmark.
-He is director of the Centre of Excellence in GeoGenetics, a research associate at the Wellcome Trust Sanger Institute, and a professorial fellow at St John's College, Cambridge.
+He is director of the Centre of Excellence in GeoGenetics, a research associate at the Wellcome Trust Sanger Institute and a professorial fellow at St John's College, Cambridge.
 Willerslev is a foreign associate of the National Academy of Sciences (US) and holds the Order of the Dannebrog issued by her Majesty Queen Margrethe II of Denmark in 2017.

 Early life and education

-Willerslev was born in Gentofte north of Copenhagen as the son of the historian Richard Willerslev and teacher Lona Loell Willerslev, and as identical twin brother of the anthropologist Rane Willerslev.
+Willerslev was born in Gentofte, north of Copenhagen, as the son of historian Richard Willerslev and Lona Loell Willerslev.
+He has a younger sister, Anne Willerslev, an oftamologist, and an identical twin brother, Rane Willerslev, an anthropologist and director of the National Museum of Denmark.
 He attended Ordrup Gymnasium.

-Before becoming a scientist Willerslev led several expeditions in Siberia in the early 1990s with his twin brother, collecting ethnographic materials and megafauna skeleton remains that are stored at Moesgaard Museum in Denmark (the largest Siberian ethnographical collection in Denmark).
+Before becoming a scientist Willerslev led several expeditions in Siberia in the early 1990s with his twin brother, collecting ethnographic materials and megafauna skeleton remains.
+These objects are stored at the Danish Moesgaard Museum, the largest Siberian ethnographical collection in Denmark.
 Willerslev also lived as a fur trapper in the Sakha (Yakutia) Republic from 1993 to 1994.

-Willerslev handed in his PhD thesis as a doctoral thesis and obtained his Doctor of Science (DSc) degree from Copenhagen University in 2004.
+He obtained his Doctor of Science (DSc) degree from Copenhagen University in 2004.

 Career

-He moved to the University of Oxford as an independent Wellcome Trust Fellow, and became full professor at Copenhagen University at the age of 33.
-In 2014, he became an adopted member of the Crow Tribe in Montana (Apsaalooke), where he carries the name ChiitdeeXia’ssee (Well Known Scout).
-In 2015 Willerslev took up the Prince Philip Chair in Ecology and Evolution at the Department of Zoology at University of Cambridge.
-Willerslev is a Foreign Associate Member of The National Academy of Sciences (USA), elected member of the Royal Danish Academy of Sciences and Letters, and an Honorary Doctor at both University of Oslo and University of Tartu, Estonia.
-He also holds the Order of the Dannebrog (issued by her Majesty Queen Margrethe II of Denmark).
-He has been a visiting professor at Oxford University, UK, and a Visiting Miller Professor at UC Berkeley.
+In 2003 Willerslev moved to the University of Oxford as an independent Wellcome Trust Fellow, a position he held until 2005.
+In 2004, at the age of 33, he became a full professor at University of Copenhagen, making him the youngest professor in Denmark at the time.
+In 2014 he became an adopted member of the Crow Tribe in Montana (Apsaalooke), where he carries the name ChiitdeeXia'ssee (Well Known Scout).
+In 2015 Willerslev took up the Prince Philip Professorship of Ecology and Evolutionary Biology at University of Cambridge.

+Willerslev is a Foreign Associate Member of the National Academy of Sciences (USA), an elected member of the Royal Danish Academy of Sciences and Letters, and an honorary doctor at both University of Oslo and University of Tartu.
+He also holds the Order of the Dannebrog, an order of chivarly issued by Queen Margrethe II of Denmark.
+He has been a visiting professor at the University of Oxford and a Visiting Miller Professor at the University of California, Berkeley.

-He has received several awards including the Antiquity Prize for the best paper in the journal Antiquity in 2009, the Danish Independent Research Council's Major EliteForsk Prize, the Rosenkjær Award and the Genius Award (Geniusprisen) of Danish Science journalists for "an impressive array of research successes in the public eye, combined with a unique tour-de-force through university".
+Willerslev has received several awards including the Antiquity Prize for the best paper in the journal Antiquity in 2009, the Danish Independent Research Council's Major EliteForsk Prize, the Rosenkjær award for science communication, and the Genius Award (Geniusprisen) of Danish Science journalists for "an impressive array of research successes in the public eye, combined with a unique tour-de-force through university".
+In 2023 he was awarded the Balzan Prize.